 Finally, I wrote.
 Not just papers and assignments for school, but original fiction and nonfiction.
 It is a well-known fact that more reading leads to better writing.
 As you get to know your favorite authors, take some time to write your own stuff.
 You will be pleasantly surprised at the voice you discover.

 I leave you with a photo of me as a high school senior, working at my typewriter on my latest story.
-This picture is almost 40 years old, before the internet and personal computers and cable television, but the principles of excellence that drove me then and challenge you today have remained unchanged.
+This picture is four decades old, before the internet and personal computers and cable television, but the principles of excellence that drove me then and challenge you today have remained unchanged.
 Your success in learning depends, in the end, on you.

 Copyright (c) 2018 Torin Finney.
 All rights reserved.